 Flowering period, June to August.

 Enjoy your Yarrow.
 Plant several and since they are perennial, enjoy them year after year.
+Divide them in fall and more to enjoy.

 Join Our Lawn Care Business Managers